JulioLoayzaM/CroissantBot/README.md

 CroissantBot is a Discord bot written in Python using the [`discord.py` rewrite](https://github.com/Rapptz/discord.py).

 While the bot itself is not openly available, its code is.
-This repo aims to be a sort of template to accelerate the creation of a new bot, allowing anyone\* to clone it, fill in the blanks with [its documentation](docs/) and run it on their machine.
+This repo aims to be a template to ease the creation of a new bot, allowing anyone\* to clone it, fill in the blanks with [its documentation](docs/) and run it on their machine.

 *some Python experience is recommended.